DanielFerrariR/jobsity-calendar/README.md

 ## CI configuration

-- Set the environment variable API_ADDRESS (in the CI environment variable section) with the server address.
+- Set the environment variables in the CI environment variable section.
 - The only command needed to be put on CI is 'yarn setup' which tests formatting with prettier, eslint errors, typescript errors and all tests.
-- You need chrome installed on CI for cypress (we are using cypress/browsers 12.16.1 docker image which comes with chrome).
+- You need chrome installed on CI for cypress (prefer cypress/browsers 12.16.1 docker image which comes with chrome).
 - In case 'yarn setup' is too heavy for your CI.
 You can separate each needed script like:

 ```bash